 - Do you have any information online about the expectations within your space?
 For example, how to order food/drink or pay for products or how long certain processes are expected to take?

 - If you are going to make a change to your location, such as altering the layout, can you make this information available online so that people can prepare for it?
 Is it possible to provide dates for when this is expected to happen?

-For more information on the other themes identified, click on the images below…
+For more information on the other themes identified, click on the images or their captions below…